mccombspj/kurumastories/content/toyota/sports-800/MF-RT-Toyota-Sports-800-1965.md

 For this test, we also measured the solid angle of the visible range.
 In general, we noticed that the area of ​​the parts that are in the forward field of view is relatively small.
 For example, the bonnet, wipers, and steering wheel do not block much of the lower forward view.

-However, if I had to say one thing, I felt that visibility to the rear could have been improved.
+However, if I had to say one thing, I felt that visibility to the rear could be improved.
 Specifically, the view through the rearview mirror mentioned by Professor Watari earlier.

 <b>Kondo:</b> For a car with such a low seating position, the forward view is quite good.